plabayo/rama/docs/book/src/sse.md

 With Rama you can:

 - Use `LastEventId` typed header on the server side to resume lost connections based on the last delivered ID;
-- Send data as Strings, structed Json or custom type implementations, all with automatic newline splitting;
+- Send data as Strings, structured Json or custom type implementations, all with automatic newline splitting;
 - Optionally implement your own **retry strategies** by extracting `retry` hints from events

 Since Rama’s stream model is async and composable, you can easily wrap event producers or consumers with middlewares that: